-When a proposal is submitted to the PWG, three different situations may arise with respect to relevant Patents and Patent applications:
+If a Proposed PWG Standard is submitted to the PWG, three different situations may arise with respect to the relevant Patents:

-- (1) In the event the proposal is adopted to become a PWG Standard, the patent holder or applicant waives his rights under the Relevant Patents owned by him and hence, the proposal is freely accessible to everybody; no particular conditions, no royalties due, etc., with respect to such Relevant Patents.
-The PWG Standard means any PWG specifications that are officially published by PWG after October 1, 1999. - (2) In the event a proposal is adopted as a PWG Standard, the patent holder or applicant is not prepared to waive his rights under the Relevant Patents owned by him but would be willing to grant licenses to other parties on a non-discriminatory basis and on reasonable terms and conditions, provided a similar grant under the licensee's patents within the scope of the license granted to the licensee is made available.
-Such license grants are left to the parties concerned. - (3) In the event the proposal is adopted to become a PWG Standard, and the patent holder or applicant is not willing to comply with the provisions of either paragraph (1) or (2), in such a case the Proposal cannot be established as a PWG Standard. - (4) Whichever option from among paragraphs (1), (2) or (3) is chosen, any PWG member must provide a written statement to be filed on behalf of itself and its Affiliates at the PWG secretariat with respect to the Relevant Patents that are owned by the PWG member or any of its Affiliates and known to the PWG member or any of its Affiliates.
-This statement must not include additional provisions, conditions, or any other exclusion clauses in excess of what is provided for each case in paragraphs (1), (2) and (3). - (5) If no Relevant Patents that are owned or applied for by the PWG member or any of its Affiliates are known to the PWG member or any of its Affiliates, an affirmative disclosure to that effect must be submitted before the end of the Patent Statement deadline in lieu of the Patent Statement.
-Any Relevant Patents that are owned by the PWG member or any of its Affiliates and are found after the Patent Statement deadline are automatically subject to either paragraph (1) or (2) as described above. - (6) Format of Patent Statement/Patent Notice - (i) A Patent Statement should be submitted by all the PWG members for all Relevant Patents and Patent applications which are known to the PWG members and their Affiliates and are owned by the PWG members or their Affiliate, providing the following information: - 1.
-Proposal Name - 2.
-Organization: The organization that holds the patent which could include administrations, universities, etc., and its contact address. - 3.
-Tel.
-No.: The contact telephone number of the organization. - 4.
-Fax.
-No.: The contact fax number of the organization. - 5.
-Patent Policy and Remarks: The declared patent policy of the organization in its communication to the PWG.
-Most often the patent policy is given as "Pat.
-Policy.
-9.3 (2)", which would mean that the organization subscribes to paragraph 9.3 (2) of the PWG bylaws.
+- (1) In the event the PWG Proposed Standard is adopted to become a PWG Standard, the patent holder waives his rights under the Relevant Patents owned by him and hence, the Proposed PWG Standard is freely accessible to everybody; no particular conditions, no royalties due, etc., with respect to such Relevant Patents.
+The PWG Standard means any PWG specifications that are officially published by PWG after October 1, 1999. - (2) In the event a PWG Proposed Standard is adopted as a PWG Standard, the patent holder is not prepared to waive his rights under the Relevant Patents owned by him but would be willing to grant licenses to other parties on a non-discriminatory basis and on reasonable terms and conditions, provided a similar grant under the licensee's patents within the scope of the license granted to the licensee is made available.
+Such license grants are left to the parties concerned. - (3) In the event the Proposed Standard is adopted to become a PWG Standard, and the patent holder is not willing to comply with the provisions of either paragraph 9.3 (1) or (2), in such a case the Proposal cannot be established as a PWG Standard. - (4) Whichever option from among paragraphs 9.3 (1), (2) or (3) is chosen, any PWG member must provide a written statement to be filed on behalf of itself and its Affiliates at the PWG secretariat with respect to the Relevant Patents that are owned by the PWG member or any of its Affiliates and known to the PWG member or any of its Affiliates.
+This statement must not include additional provisions, conditions, or any other exclusion clauses in excess of what is provided for each case in paragraphs 9.3 (1), (2) and (3). - (5) If no Relevant Patents that are owned by the PWG member or any of its Affiliates are known to the PWG member or any of its Affiliates, an affirmative disclosure to that effect must be submitted before the end of the Patent Statement deadline in lieu of the Patent Statement.
+Any Relevant Patents that are owned by the PWG member or any of its Affiliates and are found after the Patent Statement deadline are automatically subject to either paragraph 9.3 (1) or (2) as described above. - (6) Format of Patent Statement/Patent Notice